HaplyHaptics/Getting-Started/The-Haply-Development-Kit/README.md

 The Haply board is a highly robust and configurable open-source platform ideal for haptic and robotic development.

-Based on the Arduino framework, both Haply boards use the  32-bit AT91SAM3X8E ARM microcontroller as their core.
-Side rail pin connections are maintained giving the Haply board compatibility to a majority of available Arduino Shields.
+Based on the Arduino framework, The Haply M0 is based on the 32-bit ATSAMD21G18 ARM microcontroller and the Haply M3 is based on the 32-bit AT91SAM3X8E ARM microcontroller as their cores.
+Both boards version have a set of side rail pin connections for expanded functionality.

 L298P Motor drivers are incorporated into the board, allowing the Haply board the ability to precisely control up to four DC